 The 1850 U.S. Census was a landmark census.
 It was the first to enumerate an entire household and not merely the head of household.
-Earlier census records name the head of the house and then provides a breakdown of the household by the numbers of people who lived there.
+Earlier pre-1850 census records only named the head of the house – and then provided a breakdown of the household by the number of people who lived there.
 The other householders were grouped by race, gender, and age.
 For households with enslaved as well as free people, the Black and Mulatto people on the land and in the household were also grouped by age, gender, and whether they were free or enslaved.

 I noted the details provided by pre-1850 census records down on paper in the past.
 I still do as a form of backing up my research.
 However, it can become cumbersome trying to find a specific research binder out of a collection of around 100 or so binders.
 I started an online family tree workaround as a result.

 As with much of my online family tree work involving poorly documented people, I use and adapt the Beyond Kin methodology.
 You can find out more bout that research approach by visiting https://beyondkin.org.
 In short, Beyond Kin was originally created to work with enslaved populations cited in enslavers’ documents.
 I have used this approach to successfully work with communities of enslaved people (Using Slave Lists in Your Enslaved Ancestors Research https://genealogyadventures.net/2020/08/25/using-slave-lists-in-your-enslaved-ancestors-research), free people of color (Researching Poorly Documented Ancestors: Harriet Roberts (Northampton County, NC) https://genealogyadventures.net/2020/12/20/researching-poorly-documented-ancestors-harriet-roberts-northampton-county-nc), and my ancestors who moved into Kentucky, Tennessee, and North Carolina early in the Colonial period.